 Persistent links are permanent or stable links to an electronic article or resource from a library database that will allow a user to access the article at a later time.
 When linking to resources in library databases, it is best to use the persistent or durable links provided by the database because merely copying the URL will not work, as those contain session information which changes per user.
 The persistent link will also have our proxy information appended to it, which means that the link will work for both on and off-campus users.

 Persistent links are available through most library databases.
 Here are instructions for accessing them from a number of our resources:

 1) Search for an article or e-Book relevant to your course.

-2) Click on the article title to see the article record, containing options to Add to Folder, Print, and E-mail on the right.
+2) Click on the article title to see the article record, containing options for Cite, Permalink, and Pin on the right.

-3) Click the Permalink button on the right toolbar.
-Note the Permalink that appears above the article title.
+3) Click the Permalink button.
 Copy and paste this link to your course Moodle page where you would like the article to appear

-When your students click on this link, they will be taken to the page above, where they can click on the PDF Full Text link to the article on the left.
+When your students click on this link, they will be taken OneSearch to view the full text of the article.

 1) In PsycNET, search for an article relevant to your course.